zach401/Stegosaurus/README.md

 ## uncover.py
 1. Clone or download the repo.
 2. Naviage to the downloaded directory.
-2. Run the command python3 hide. input_image_name -
+2. Run the command python3 uncover.py input_image_name
 -Replace input_image_name with the full or relative path to the image containing your hidden message.
 3. Enter the same password used to encode the message.
-4. If the password was current, the text hiden in the image will display.
+4. If the password was correct, the text hiden in the image will display.
 If it was not, gibberish will be displayed.
 5. You will be prompted if you would like to save the message.
-Type y to save the image.
+Type y to save.
-6. Enter the full or relative path to the file where you would like to save the image.
+6. Enter the full or relative path to the file where you would like to save the message.